Stay tuned below for a very easy boiled peanuts recipe plus a video on how to eat them without embarrassing yourself!

 You can always tell where someone is from based on how they eat boiled peanuts.
-Folks not from the South tend to break open the liquid filled pod and pick out the peanuts with their fingers before popping into their mouth.
+Folks not from the South tend to break open the liquid-filled pod and pick out the peanuts with their fingers before popping into their mouths.

 In this short and fun video below, I demonstrate how to properly eat a boiled peanut so the next time you are on a road trip in one of the Southern states and stop for an afternoon snack of boiled peanuts, you can blend in with the locals and not raise any eyebrows with a clumsy boiled peanut eating style!

 Bless your heart, you must be from NC or GA.
 I grew up in SC, as did my parents and grandparents and their parents and grandparents, ad infinitum, all the way back to VA in the early 1700’s.
 My grandfather taught me how to eat “bolled” peanuts: press with your thumb just above the hooked end of the shell, which will then pop open.
 Take off the empty half of the shell, bring the other half up to your mouth, and use your front teeth to scrape out the contents.
 You may spill some of the delicious pot likker down your front, but that’s OK, because you don’t eat them in a formal setting anyway.
 The best place to eat them is on the front porch in a big rocking chair, and invite your neighbors to join you when they pass by.